 - Design and execute a sourcing strategy aligned with your firm's needs

 - Identify best practices and key performance metrics in managing your supply chain

 - Develop a "green" supply chain strategy that makes financial sense for your firm

 - Identify sources of supply chain risk and complexity and describe methodologies to mitigate

 - Recognize the importance of supply chain innovation to a firm's survival

 Total Seminar Hours: 9

-Joel Sutherland is Managing Director of the Supply Chain Management Institute, and an adjunct professor at the University of San Diego.
-Previously, Mr. Sutherland was with Lehigh University, and taught at the University of Southern California.
+Joel Sutherland is managing director of the Supply Chain Management Institute and an adjunct professor at the University of San Diego.
+Previously, Sutherland was with Lehigh University and taught at the University of Southern California.

-Mr. Sutherland has over thirty years of experience as a supply chain executive working for multi-billion dollar companies in various industries, including aerospace, automotive, paper, pharmaceutical, food, and third-party logistics (3PL).
+Sutherland has more than 30 years of experience as a supply chain executive working for multi-billion dollar companies in various industries, including aerospace, automotive, paper, pharmaceutical, food and third-party logistics (3PL).

-Joel received a number of honors including the Council of Supply Chain Management Professionals (CSCMP) Distinguished Service Award; the Professional Achievement Award from Logistics Management magazine; recognition as a Top 20 Logistics Executive by CLO magazine and the Logistics and Supply Chain Forum; and honored as a Thought Leader by Supply Chain Quarterly and DC Velocity magazines
+He received a number of honors including the Council of Supply Chain Management Professionals (CSCMP) Distinguished Service Award; the Professional Achievement Award from Logistics Management magazine; recognition as a Top 20 Logistics Executive by CLO magazine and the Logistics and Supply Chain Forum; and honored as a Thought Leader by Supply Chain Quarterly and DC Velocity magazines.